Raleigh North Carolina, USA Travel Guide

 Explore diverse vendors and local produce:

-Raleigh has a growing number of vegetarian and vegan-friendly restaurants, including dedicated vegan eateries like The Fiction Kitchen.
+Raleigh is experiencing growth in number of vegetarian and vegan-restaurants that are family-friendly, including dedicated vegan eateries like The Fiction Kitchen.
 Many mainstream restaurants feature clearly marked vegetarian and vegan options.

 Use apps like HappyCow to locate suitable restaurants.